๎ซ

 • Flexibility that aligns with mission demands and work schedules

-• Hourly, part-day, full-day, shift, and weekend care available
+• Hourly, part-day, full-day, shift, and weekend care may be available

 • Care for children with special needs including conditions such as allergies, asthma, or physical challenges

-Barksdale AFB FCC providers are carefully vetted and evaluated to provide the best child care solutions available on base and in the Bossier/Shreveport area.
+Barksdale AFB FCC providers are carefully recruited to provide the best possible childcare solutions available in the Bossier City/Shreveport area.
+Click here for information on becoming an FCC provider.

 Barksdale FCC Services include